 By tapping into mobile financial services, telcos will be able to make the most of new growth opportunities at the same time as making customers’ lives easier.
 Three ways in which they could do so are: straightforward customer identification; smart recommendations; and reward and loyalty.

-Straightforward customer identification.
 Existing phone numbers can be used as customers’ ID – a secure, memorable way to log-in and complete transactions without having to fill out endless forms.

-Smart recommendations.
 Combining 5G IoT, big data and AI, means telcos can deliver timely, relevant advice.
 A smartphone could remind the customer they have a discount on their next purchase, for example, or an algorithm could suggest someone saves their money when the financial situation allows it.

-Reward and loyalty.
 Long-standing customers want to be treated differently to first-timers, but no one wants to manage a wallet full of loyalty cards.
 By digitising loyalty programmes, telcos can deliver hassle-free rewards and help brands build allegiance.

 The customer experience battle